ItsSaed/Anime-Note-privacy/privacy-policy.md

 ## Analytics

-My application uses Firebase Analytics to collect data on user interactions and app usage.
-This data helps to improve app functionality and user experience.
+Analyze user interactions and application usage to improve application functionality and user experience.
+By analyzing data on how users interact with the app, strengths and weaknesses of the design and functionality can be identified.
+These analytics help improve the user interface, increase efficiency, and provide a smoother experience.

 ## Cookies